ethz-msrl/ethercat_ros_configurator/readme.md

 ## Step 2: Install Device SDKs

 Several supported device SDKs are available for use with this package.
 The device SDKs are built on top of the `ethercat_sdk_master` package.
 The device SDKs are available as separate packages and can be installed by following the instructions in the respective package's readme.
 Installing them usually just boils down to cloning the respective device SDK's repository and installing any dependencies mentioned in their installation instructions.

+**N.B.: some dependencies mentionned are already installed in Step 1, in which case ignore the instruction to clone these in the SDK repo.**

 Make sure that the device SDKs can be found by the cmake [`find_package()`](https://cmake.org/cmake/help/latest/command/find_package.html#command:find_package) command in `CMakeLists.txt`.

 ### Supported Device SDKs